mastercomfig/mastercomfig/docs/customization/modules.md

 ### Ragdolls

-Control physics simulation and fading for bodies that spawn on death
+Control physics simulation and fading for bodies that spawn on death.

+Default setting: based on which preset you are currently using.

 * **`ragdolls=off`**: Disables ragdolls
 * **`ragdolls=medium`**: Enables standard ragdolls